NVIDIA/ais-etl/docs/README.md

 `template` - `string` - object names of tars.
 Bash range syntax like `{0..10}` is supported.

-`remote_exec` - `bool` - specify is conversions and selections should be executed in the cluster.
-If `remote_exec == True`, but remote execution of one of conversions is not supported, `remote_exec` becomes disabled.
-If `remote_exec` not provided, it will be automatically detected if remote execution is possible.

 `output_shapes` - `list of tf.TensorShape` - resulting objects' shapes

 `output_types` - `list of tf.DType` - resulting objects' types

-`shuffle_tar` - `bool` - shuffle records within tar file.
-Supported only when remote execution is enabled.

 `num_workers` - `number` - number of workers concurrently downloading objects from AIS cluster